crmis/weddings/IDEAS.md

 Extras

-Checkbox for extras
+Checkbox for extras cat

-Select from dropdown type of extra
+Select from dropdown  extra

 Price of extra